dojo/docs/dojox/index.rst

   A set of objects to perform advanced time-based tasks, including a basic Timer

+* :ref:`dojox.treemap <dojox/treemap>`

+  A treemap widget to display data as a set of colored, potentially nested, rectangular cells from a dojo.store

 * :ref:`dojox.uuid <dojox/uuid>`

   Universally Unique Identifier (UUID) implementations, including an implementation of UUID 2